-In today’s harsh security landscape, the best way to stay safe and protected is by carrying out the of application whitelisting on your Windows computer.
-When you do this, only software that you have whitelisted will be allowed to run on your system, as a result of which, unknown executive files, malware or ransomware will just not be able to run.
+In today’s harsh security landscape, the best way to stay safe and protected is by carrying out Application whitelisting on your Windows computer.
+When you do this, the only software that you have whitelisted will be allowed to run on your system, as a result of which, unknown executive files, malware, or ransomware will just not be able to run.
 So let us take a look at some of the options using which you can blacklist or whitelist a program on a Windows computer.

 Application whitelisting is good practice that most IT administrators employ to prevent unauthorized executable files or programs from running on their system.
 Home users too can take advantage of whitelisting.
 Here are a few options that Windows users can take a look at and see which they are most comfortable in deploying on their PC.
 Some methods are advanced while some are pretty basic and may offer limited protection only.

 How to Whitelist a Program on Windows 11/10

 1] If you are using Windows Pro or Enterprise edition, you can make use of the Security Policy setting to whitelist programs.
 To do this, type secpol.msc in Run box and hit Enter to open the Local Security Policy Editor.